fairDataSociety/FIPs/text/0061-personal-storage.md

 The `fileOrDirNames` and `modificationTime` metadata have to be updated after every Directory Item insertion and deletion.

 The serialization of these JSON objects are the same as at POD: the objects first have to be stringified then UTF8 encoded into a byte array.

-The serialized data is encrypted with the password of the related POD.
+The file and directory metadata are encrypted with AES using the password of the related POD.
+The file itself is encrypted by the storage which must return an additional encryption key next to the file reference.
+This key and the reference is encoded in the `reference.swarm` and `fileInodeReference` properties.

 ## Addressing
 In order to address pods, files and directories, the concept leverages the Swarm Epoch-based Feeds.